teleivo/cs143/assignments/PA5J/README.md

 ## TODO

 * implement missing expression
-  * fix todos around e0 in dispatch and cleanup, is an attribute offset table like the dispatch table worth it?
-I am redoing the hierarchy iteration twice
   * new using self
   * use new in dispatch test and see how that affects self
   * test all kinds of self / SELF_TYPE scenarios